flash62au/WiTcontroller/README.md

   * If it is a DCC-EX EX-CommandStation in Access Point (AP) mode, it will try to guess the password.

     *Warning!* prior to version 1.108 WiTcontroller assumes that it will be the default password for EX-CommandStations.
 If you have changed the password it will fail to connect unless you have the SSID *and correct password* listed in `config_network.h`.

     From version 1.108 it will try to connect to a DCC-EX EX-CommandStation with the 'guessed' password on the first attempt.
 Then, if it fails to connect, it will ask for the password on the second attempt.
-  * Otherwise it will ask to enter the password (Use the rotary encoder to choose each character and the encoder button to select it.  * = backspace.  # = enter the password.)
+  * Otherwise it will ask to enter the password (Use the rotary encoder to choose each character and the encoder button to select it.  ``*`` = backspace.  ``#`` = enter the password.)

-    Any/all entered passwords will be stored in non-volatile memory an retrieved on the next attempt to connect and allow you to edit or confirm it.
+    Any/all passwords entered this way will be stored in non-volatile memory and will be retrieved on the next attempt to connect, then WiTcontroller will allow you to edit or confirm it
 * Optionally provides a list of SSIDs with the specified passwords (in the sketch) to choose from
-* Auto-connects to the first found WiThrottle Protocol Server if only one found, otherwise
+* Auto-connects to the first found WiThrottle Protocol Server if only one found, otherwise:
-  * Asks which to connect to
+  * Asks which server to connect to
   * If none found will ask to enter the IP Address and Port
   * Guesses the WiThrottle IP address and Port for DCC-EX EX-CommandStations in Access Point (AP) mode
   * Optionally you can add a #define (a preference) to disable this auto connect feature
 * Allows On-the-fly consists/MUs
   Allows assigning commands directly to the 1-9 buttons (in the sketch) (see list below)
-  * This is done in config_button.h
+  * This is done in ``config_button.h``
   * Latching / non-latching for the function is provided by the roster entry of the WiThrottle server
 * Optionally uses a potentiometer (pot) instead of the rotary encoder
 * Optional ability to assign commands directly to the 1-11 additional buttons (in the sketch) (see list below)
-  * These are defined config_button.h
+  * These are defined ``config_button.h``
 * Provides a command **Menu** (see below for full list) including:
   * Able to select and deselect locos:
     * by their DCC address, via the keypad
       * On NCE systems, a leading zero (0) will force a long address
-    * from the first 50 locos in the roster (can be increased)
+    * From the first 50 locos in the roster (can be increased)
   * Able to select multiple locos to create a consist
     * Able to change the facing of the additional locos in the consists/MUs (via the 'extra' menu after selection)
   * Able to activate any function (0-31)
     * Showing of the roster function labels (from the WiThrottle server if provided)
-    * Quick access to the functions by pressing #.
-Temporarily enabled via the Extras menu (or permanently enabled in config_button.h)
+    * Quick access to the functions by pressing ``#``.
+Temporarily enabled via the Extras menu (or permanently enabled in ``config_button.h``)
-    * Limited ability to configure which functions are sent to the first or all locos in a consist (defined in config_button.h)
+    * Limited ability to configure which functions are sent to the first or all locos in a consist (defined in ``config_button.h``)
   * Able to throw/close turnouts/points:
     * from the address
     * from the first 50 turnouts/points in the server list